bruceravel/larch-plugin-tutorial/firstplugin/firstplugin.md

 ## The symbol table

 "Symbol table" -- that's a bit of jargon.
-To understand the symbol table, let's fire up Larch at the command line and enter this command:
+To understand the symbol table, let's fire up Larch and, at the command line, enter this
+command:

 ```
 larch> show _main